PermafrostDiscoveryGateway/viz-info/06_roadmap.md

 ## Planned developments

 - See issues in each of the python package repos
 - Create a standardized workflow for raster data: We need to be able to tile large raster data, not just large vector data.
-Robyn has been doing this manually so far.
-You can checkout some of my examples on the datateam server (warning: some code here is a bit messy):
-	- Under the directory `/home/thiessenbock/PDG-test/exploratory/`, see the directories:
-		- `dai-2022`
-		- `webb-2022`
-		- `circumpolar_arctic_vegetation`
-- Some changes need to be made to the geopackage files for publishing.
-Methods are built for this in the [supplementary steps dir](https://github.com/PermafrostDiscoveryGateway/viz-staging/blob/main/supplementary_steps/archive_vector_tiles.py), but we still need to build this last step into the workflow
+- Some changes need to be made to the geopackage files for processing and publishing.
+The [viz-staging issues](https://github.com/PermafrostDiscoveryGateway/viz-staging/issues) describe some pre-processing steps to add to `viz-staging`.
+Also, some methods are built for geopackage processing in the [supplementary steps dir](https://github.com/PermafrostDiscoveryGateway/viz-staging/blob/main/supplementary_steps/archive_vector_tiles.py).

 ## Possible developments

+- Issues in the repos for `viz-staging`, `viz-raster`, and `viz-workflow` are the highest priority.
-- Auto-generate some parts of the EML metadata for the input data
+Auto-generate some parts of the EML metadata for the input data
 - Add testing to the python packages (e.g. using `pytest`)
 - Build a documentation website for the python packages (autogenerate from doc strings)
 	- may want to convert python doc strings to the "REst" format, the most common format.
 [Here is a package](https://github.com/dadadel/pyment) you can do that with.